SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

         [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) to do the dimensionality
         reduction.
     * Save the visualization to a file in the `reports/figures/` folder.

+    ??? success "Solution"

+        The solution here depends a bit on the choice of model.
+However, in most cases your last layer in the model will be a fully connected layer, which we assume is named `fc`.
+The easiest way to get the features before this layer is to replace the layer with `torch.nn.Identity` which essentially does nothing (see highlighted line below).
+Alternatively, if you implemented everything in a `torch.nn.Sequential` you can just remove the last layer from the `Sequential` object: `model = model[:-1]`.

+        ```python linenums="1" hl_lines="23" title="visualize.py"
+        --8<-- "s2_organisation_and_version_control/exercise_files/visualize_solution.py"
+        ```

 11. (Optional) Feel free to create more files/visualizations (what about investigating/explore the data distribution?)